-the problem of learning with invariances in the context of kernel methods.
-Kernels, which have been among popular learning approaches, offer both statistical and computational efficiency (Scholkopf & Smola, 2002).
-We argue that while group averaging fails to produce exactly invariant estimators within a computationally efficient time frame, alternative algorithms can generate invariant estimators for the kernel regression problem in time that is polylogarithmic in the size of the group.
+The first contribution of this work is a detailed study of the problem of learning with invariances in the context of kernel methods.
+We argue that, while group averaging fails to produce exactly invariant estimators within a computationally efficient timeframe, alternative algorithms can generate invariant estimators for the kernel regression problem in time that is polylogarithmic in the size of the group.
 In other words, we demonstrate that it is possible to achieve an invariant estimator that is both computationally efficient and exhibits strong generalization.
 At first glance, this result may seem counterintuitive and even impossible, since it implies that enumerating all possible invariances is not required to design statistically efficient learning algorithms.
 This provides theoretical support for the empirical observation that computational efficiency and strong generalization are attainable in learning with invariances.
 To the best of our knowledge, this is the first algorithm that is both statistically and computationally efficient for learning with invariances in the kernel setting,

 Learning with invariances can be formulated as a nonconvex optimization problem, which is not tractable directly.
 To design an efficient algorithm, we leverage the spectral theory of the Laplace-Beltrami operator on manifolds.
 Notably, since this operator commutes with all (isometric) group actions on the manifold, it is possible to find an orthonormal basis of Laplacian eigenfunctions such that each group action on the manifold acts on the eigenspaces of the Laplacian via orthogonal matrices.
-This theoretical framework allows us to reformulate the original problem of learning with invariances on manifolds as an infinite collection of finite-dimensional convex quadratic programs-one for each eigenspace-each constrained by linear conditions.
+This theoretical framework allows us to reformulate the original problem of learning with invariances on manifolds as a infinite collection of finite-dimensional convex quadratic programs-one for each eigenspace-each constrained by linear conditions.
 By truncating the number of quadratic programs solved, we can efficiently approximate solutions to the primary nonconvex optimization problem, thereby approximating kernel solutions to the problem of learning with invariances.
-This reformulation not only enables us to derive a polynomialtime algorithm for kernel regression under invariances, but it may also have broader applications, the exploration of which we defer to future research.
+This reformulation not only enables us to derive a polynomial-time algorithm for kernel regression under invariances, but it may also have broader applications, the exploration of which we defer to future research.